 Laura has been working in the education field since 2010.
 Born from a British mother, she speaks both English and French at a native level.
 She graduated from a master in Teaching French as a foreign Language at the University of Aix-en-Provence in 2010.
-After two years of teaching English to high school students in New Caledonia in various schools in Nouméa, she moves to Australia in 2012 where she teaches French at l’Alliance Française of Sydney.
-She has been back to New Caledonia since September 2016 and puts and skills and experience at profit for CREIPAC.
-Laura organizes classes at CREIPAC and any request General French, business class.
+After two years of teaching English to high school students in New Caledonia in various schools in Nouméa, she moved to Australia in 2012 where she taught French at l’Alliance Française of Sydney.
+She has been back in New Caledonia since September 2016 and applies her skills and experience at CREIPAC.
+Laura is head of teaching and learning and gives classes in General French and Business French.

 Marie-Laure graduated with a double degree at the University of Stendhal Grenoble III in 2013: a Masters in Language Sciences as well as a diploma in French Language Teaching.
 She was then employed at Alliance Française in Nova Friburgo, Brasil after which she worked in Perth, Australia teaching French as a Foreign Language.

 After gaining experience in two different countries, she moved to New Caledonia in 2016 and taught French as a Foreign Language to various students of all levels.